C

 Do I need to submit updates to already-published games for review?

 No, updates to games that are already published don't require re-evaluation.
 You can push updates, add features, and modify gameplay without triggering the review process.
 Only games that are unpublished and attempting to go public for the first time need evaluation.
+However, you must maintain an active Roblox Plus subscription to push any updates to published games after May 19, 2026.

 Can I test my game publicly before submitting for evaluation?